iturdikulov/notes/Git.md

 Ignoring files only in the root directory
 <br class="f">
-Must include a slash in the beginning `/example.txt`
+Must include a slash in the beginning `/example.txt`.
+Patterns starting with a `/` are anchored to the directory containing the `.gitignore` file.

 Ignore multiple files with the same name (prefix):<wbr class="f"> `example*`